How Much Does A Nose Piercings Cost? - Price Guide

 Before you agree to have your piercing done at any particular studio, ask your piercer about which kind of method he uses and why.
 That will give you a better idea as to how sanitary the procedure will be.
 If you don’t like the answer, just walk out the door and find a better piercer.

 All it takes is word of mouth from one high-profile client and a studio’s popularity can soar almost overnight.
 Studios that are more popular – whether from word of mouth or from smart advertising – can afford to charge more.
-If people are clamoring to get appointments there, it makes good business sense to jack up the prices and profit off your success.
+If people are clamoring to get appointments there, it makes good business sense to push up the prices and profit off your success.

 Location can make or break a studio’s prices.
 If a piercer sets up shop in a trendy part of town, they’ll be able to charge more for a piercing than another studio that’s located in a run-down part of town.